 I found Batman shirts for Peter and Elliot online.
 Elliot’s was even on sale which I loved.
 I knew both would enjoy wearing these shirts beyond Halloween so the purchases made sense.

 Robin shirts were harder to find so we made our own.
-I printed the Robin logo on Iron-On Transfers (like our DIY LEGO shirts) and applied it to plain red shirts.
-It was a simple and inexpensive solution.
+I printed a Robin logo I found online on Iron-On Transfers (like our DIY LEGO shirts) and applied it to plain red shirts.
+It was a simple and inexpensive solution for our Boy Wonder costumes.

 Again both Disneyland and Arizona can be quite warm around Halloween, so we opted for shorts over pants.
 Black athletic shorts for the Batman pair and green athletic shorts for the Robin pair.
 These are easily found at consignment stores or discount chains if you don’t already own them.